Reading, writing and maths

-HALS offer a range of ways to help you improve your Skills for Life - reading, writing, and number skills
+HALS offer a range of ways to help you improve your reading, writing, and numeracy skills.

 - English for Speakers of Others Languages (ESOL)